samhattangady/false_gold/notes/false_gold.md

 ## Detailed Mechanics Breakdown

 ### Night time
-The goal at night time is to keep the shadow warriors away.
+The goal at night time is to keep the magic safe.
 The shadow warriors are afraid of light and their goal is to steal the magic at the main base.
 The player themselves emits some light, so running towards the shadows makes them scared of you, and they will then run away from you.
 But since its light they are afraid of, they might also accidentally run towards your base, so theres a balance